 I am a big tea junkie.
 I drink the stuff year around – hot in the winter and cold in spring and summer.
 I never gave much thought about the benefits of drinking tea; from weight loss to many other benefits that give us better health.
-I came across this type of tea called RED TEA DETOX and boy does this tea do great things for you!
+I came across this type of tea called RED TEA DETOX and boy does this tea do best things for you!
 Another name for it is Rooibos Tea, which means “red bush.”

 Where does it come from